 Research and development inputs and outputs are some of the most tangible and traditional innovation measures.
 Virginia firms and institutions do well in attracting federal government R&D investment, but with the expiration of the fiscal stimulus and onset of budget sequestration, this funding became more tenuous.
 Overall R&D performed in Virginia declined in 2012, indicating that other sources of R&D investment such as private firms had not filled this void.
-Academic science and engineering R&D expenditures have been similarly affected, but institutions have begun to self-fund more of these activities.
+Academic science and engineering R&D expenditures have stabilized, but this is due to institutions assuming a greater burden of self-funding these activities.
 Virginia performance remains mixed on the limited output measures available.
 The number of patents awarded decreased in 2015, and it continues to lag behind benchmark states and the national average.
 Overall, Virginia’s performance on these measures deteriorated in recent years, although it can be difficult to ascertain the most current situation because some metrics are reported with substantial time gaps.
 Also, relative to the benchmark states and the U.S., Virginia lagged in areas of R&D intensity and outputs, with the exception of federal government support represented by R&D obligations and SBIR/STTR awards.

 Data Sources and Definitions:

 Each IEMS indicator reports data available as of September 29, 2016 and provides a description of trends for five years of historical data when available.

 State R&D Intensity: State R&D intensity measures R&D funded or conducted by federal and state agencies, businesses, higher education institutions, and non-profit organizations as a percentage of state gross domestic product (GDP).
 Data from the National Science Foundation, Science and Engineering Indicators 2014 State Data Tool, Table 40: http://www.nsf.gov/statistics/2016/nsb20161/#/singleind/39/T. Data are in current dollars.
 Available every two years in January.